 Additionally, the Tennessee Promise, which provides funding for students who go to community college and mentors students as they apply for college and financial aid, has had positive effects on FAFSA completion rates.
 This year, 60 percent of high school seniors in the state submitted their FAFSA by March 1, compared with 42 percent last year.

 - Michelle Obama’s FAFSA Completion Challenge, which is a competition aimed to gain the attention of students who have not yet applied for federal aid;

 - The Illinois Student Assistance Commission, which helps school districts identify seniors who are eligible but have not applied for aid and provides guidance to those students as they complete their applications;

-- The U.S. Department of Education’s FASFA Completion Initiative, which is an expansion of the Illinois model that partners with state agencies to help districts identify who has not applied for aid; and
+- The U.S. Department of Education’s FAFSA Completion Initiative, which is an expansion of the Illinois model that partners with state agencies to help districts identify who has not applied for aid; and

-- High schools throughout the U.S. that hold “FASFA Completion Nights,” where guidance counselors and specialists assist students and their families with their applications.
+- High schools throughout the U.S. that hold “FAFSA Completion Nights,” where guidance counselors and specialists assist students and their families with their applications.

 Filling out the FAFSA form — and gaining access to financial aid — can open the door to a college education for many low-income students who may have thought college wasn’t an option.
 While national, state, and local efforts show promise in raising completion rates, more targeted efforts to low-income students can help these students get the aid they deserve and make the decision that’s right for them.